Mae Martin: Career

 Martin's career started in Canada at age 13, as part of the three-person comedy troupe The Young and the Useless.
-Martin worked at The Second City comedy club, both in the box office and as a stand-up comedian.
+They worked at The Second City comedy club, both in the box office and as a stand-up comedian.

 At the age of 16, Martin was the youngest-ever nominee for the Tim Sims Encouragement Fund Award.
-Martin's work in Canada includes writing for the sketch comedy series Baroness von Sketch Show, for which Martin is a two-time Canadian Screen Award winner for Best Writing in a Variety or Sketch Comedy Series.
+Their work in Canada includes writing for the sketch comedy series Baroness von Sketch Show, for which they are a two-time Canadian Screen Award winner for Best Writing in a Variety or Sketch Comedy Series.

 In 2011, Martin moved to London to enter the British comedy scene.
 Their 2015 Edinburgh Fringe Festival show, titled Mae Martin: Us, led to the BBC Radio 4 series Mae Martin's Guide to 21st Century Sexuality.
-Martin has appeared on the British television and radio programme The Now Show, and has co-hosted GrownUpLand.
+They have appeared on the British television and radio programme The Now Show, and have co-hosted GrownUpLand.

-In 2017, Martin debuted Dope, a show about addiction in all forms, at Edinburgh, which was shortlisted for the Edinburgh Comedy award.
-The show refers to both recreational drugs as well as to dopamine, the brain chemical associated with compulsive behaviour, and drew on the work of Dr Gabor Maté, among other researchers.
+In 2017, Martin debuted Dope, a show about addiction, in Edinburgh, which was shortlisted for the Edinburgh Comedy Awards.
+The title refers to both recreational drugs and dopamine, the brain chemical associated with compulsive behaviour, and drew on the work of Gabor Maté, among others.
 Dope was modified into a half-hour Netflix comedy special, released in January 2019 as part of the Comedians of the World collection.

-In 2019, Martin released the YA book Can Everyone Please Calm Down?
+In 2019, they released the YA book Can Everyone Please Calm Down?
 A Guide to 21st Century Sexuality.

-Martin co-created, wrote, and starred in the 2020 Channel 4 comedy series Feel Good alongside long-time collaborator Joe Hampson.
+Martin co-created, wrote, and starred in the 2020 Channel 4 comedy series Feel Good alongside longtime collaborator Joe Hampson.
 The second season was released in 2021.
 The show tackles relationships, queerness, addiction, and privilege.
-Lucy Mangan of The Guardian praised the series as "immaculately written" and "properly funny" in their review.
+Lucy Mangan of The Guardian called the series "immaculately written" and "properly funny".

 In 2022, Martin appeared in LOL: Last One Laughing Canada.
-Later that year, Martin appeared in the HBO Max series The Flight Attendant in a recurring role as Grace St. James.
+Later that year, they appeared in the HBO Max series The Flight Attendant in a recurring role as Grace St. James.